AllTheBacteria/AllTheBacteria/docs/overview.rst

 2. Files: the data are all hosted on OSF: https://osf.io/xv7q9/, which includes assembly and analysis files.
 For bulk downloads, please read :doc:`Bulk Downloads </osf_downloads>`.
+3. :doc:`Assemblies </assemblies>` are available from OSF, AWS, and the ENA.
-3. Methods/code: in-depth methods details and files for reproducibility are stored in this github repository: https://github.com/AllTheBacteria/AllTheBacteria.
+4. Methods/code: in-depth methods details and files for reproducibility are stored in this github repository: https://github.com/AllTheBacteria/AllTheBacteria.
    If you are just using the data, you shouldn't need to look there.